 done

-Use a helper script when the workload needs shell features such as loops, redirection, or several commands.
+Use a helper script when the workload needs shell features such as loops, redirection, or more than one command.
 Use an absolute path so the unit does not depend on an interactive shell environment to find the executable.

 2. Make the script executable.